 Dermatological diagnoses often have more than one name.
 The World Health Organisation (WHO) is undertaking a massive task to revise the International Classification of Diseases (ICD) to include preferred terminology for skin conditions, ICD11.
-Refer to the alpha draft of ICD11 for more information.
+Refer to the beta draft of ICD11 for more information.

 Describing skin conditions